 6. Research and Education for Infection Control

 The threat of infectious diseases has re-emerged on a global scale.
 From education and basic research into infection control to vaccines and translation research (R&D, clinical trials and other practical scientific research) for anti-infective medications, we possess a structure that enables consistent execution of operations.
-Specifically, at the heart of our efforts to conduct education and research associated with treatment and prevention of infectious diseases, the Institute has positioned the Graduate School of Infection Control Sciences and the Kitasato Institute for Life Sciences under the Research Organization for Infection Control Sciences, which maintains ties to each graduate school.
+Specifically, at the heart of our efforts to conduct education and research associated with treatment and prevention of infectious diseases, the Institute has positioned the Graduate School of Infection Control Sciences and the Ōmura Satoshi Memorial Institute under the Research Organization for Infection Control Sciences, which maintains ties to each graduate school.

 7. Clinical Research